Breast Health with a Difference

 Breast density plays no role: any woman of any age can be screened with the same accuracy.

-Thermography is reliable due to its state-of-the-art imaging technology.
+Thermography is reliable due to its state-of-the-art imaging technology and professional interpretation services.

 Breast implants and mastectomies: you can be screened even if you have implants or when you have lost your breast due to surgery

-Men too can be screened for breast disease: 1% of all breast cancers detectedd in the US are in men
+Men too can be screened for breast disease: 1% of all breast cancers detected in the US are in men

 The appointment - what happens?